Virtual Wallet® Student gives you the resources you need to help you keep track of your money.

 If you lose your i‑card, you are not required to obtain a new PIN.
 However, you may choose a new PIN either by going online or visiting the nearest branch.

 Resources to help you improve your financial IQ.

 You’re just getting started in life.
 You have big dreams for the future, some of which – like a car, a house or more schooling – cost more money than you have right now.
 Credit is a tool that can help you achieve those financial goals.
 Learn how to get off on the right foot and make smart choices about credit.

 Identity theft is a serious crime that can have lasting effects on its victims.
-And, unfortunately, as a young adult, you may be at a greater risk of ID theft because you have little or no credit history and you may not know how to protect yourself.
-Discover how identity theft happens, and learn what actions you can take to prevent criminals from assuming your identity.
+Discover how identity theft happens, and learn what actions you can take to help prevent criminals from assuming your identity.

 Planning for College

 Making smart decisions before you borrow for college will help you in the future.
 PNC offers multiple resources for plotting out how you’ll pay for your education.